 The Quartet was chosen to participate in BBC Radio 3’s prestigious New Generation Artists’ scheme and is the recipient of a 2010 Borletti-Buitoni Trust Award.
 The 2011/12 season saw their debuts at New York’s Carnegie Hall, the Washington Library of Congress and the Musikverein, Vienna.
 They recently made their debut at the Berlin Konzerthaus.
 They have also presented a five concert series at Wigmore Hall, London, including collaborations with Leon Fleisher, Jonathan Biss and Pascal Moraguès.
 They recently returned to the US for a tour with Jonathan Biss, taking in Napa Valley, San Francisco, Salt Lake City, Kansas City and a return to Carnegie Hall in New York.
 The 13/14 season sees the quartet return to Australia and the United States for extended tours as well as giving recitals throughout Europe and the UK.

-With the support of the Borletti-Buitoni Trust, the Elias Quartet are embarking on their Beethoven project: Learning and performing all Beethoven string quartets, with cycles starting in 2012/13 in various venues including Southampton, Bristol, Brighton, Tonbridge, London, and documenting their journey, learnings and findings on a dedicated website, www.thebeethovenproject.com
+With the support of the Borletti-Buitoni Trust, the Elias Quartet are now immersed in their Beethoven Project: learning and performing all Beethoven string quartets.
+The cycles started in 2012/13 and continue throughout this season in various venues including Southampton, Bristol, Brighton, Norwich, Tonbridge, Glasgow and London.
+They are documenting their journey on a dedicated website: www.thebeethovenproject.com